 The phenomenon of the Zener breakdown occurs in the very thin depletion region.
 The thin depletion region has more numbers of free electrons.
 The reverse bias applies across the PN junction develops the electric field intensity across the depletion region.
 The strength of the electric field intensity becomes very high.

 The electric field intensity increases the kinetic energy of the free charge carriers.
-Thereby the carrier starts jumping from one region to another.
+Thereby the carriers start jumping from one region to another.
 These energetic charge carriers collide with the atoms of the p-type and n-type material and produce the electron-hole pairs.

 In Zener breakdown, the junction is not completely damaged.
-The depletion region regians it original position after the removal of the reverse voltage
+The depletion region regians its original position after the removal of the reverse voltage.

 Equivalent Circuit of an Ideal Zener Diode and Actual Zener Diode